I Declare Before My God

 Once again, Jack Kiernan carefully assembles the available evidence in a manner that lets the reader decide while, at the same time, leaving no doubt as to how he views the circumstances and the judgements that were handed down.
 He also offers a stinging critique of the colonial and Ascendancy mindsets and attitudes that resulted in many such travesties of justice.

-Also by Jack Kiernan
+I Declare Before My God by Jack Kiernan

 Available to buy online, in print and e-book editions (click on images for further information)